 Hey guys!
 I’ve gotten lots of questions about my favorite pens to write with, especially when it comes to annotating First Aid and Pathoma.
 My handwriting is really small and I write fairly quickly, so it’s important for me to use pens that don’t smudge.
 Few things annoy me more than having neat notes and then a smudge at the end of a sentence.
 Keep reading to see what my favorite ones are…for the boards and the wards (Online MedEd, anyone?)

 Let’s just get it out of the way immediately – my absolute, favorite, number one, holy grail pens are the Uni Jetstream Ballpoint Pens.
 I much prefer ballpoint over gel pens because 1) they barely take any time to dry and 2) they have less drag, meaning they’re smoother when you write and don’t feel as scratchy.
-I first discovered them through JetPens back when I was googling for thinner pens (yep, just one of the many fascinating ways I like to spend my free time) and have never used another ballpoint.
+I first discovered them through JetPens back when I was googling for thinner pens (just one of the many fascinating ways I like to spend my free time) and have never used another ballpoint.
 I prefer the 0.5mm for everyday use because the 0.38mm is a little too fine, but the smaller size was amazing for annotating my First Aid and Pathoma.
-The pages of FA and Pathoma are glossier than normal paper so they can smudge more; I definitely recommend the Jetstream for them!
+The pages of FA and Pathoma are glossier than normal paper so they can smudge more; I highly recommend the Jetstream for them!
 More photos of the 0.38mm in First Aid at the end of the post.